 A Host Identifier value of 0h is a valid value that indicates that the host associated with the controller is not associated with any other controller in the NVM subsystem.
 Specifically, two controllers in an NVM subsystem that both have a Host Identifier of 0h indicates that the controllers are associated with different hosts.
 Using a Host Identifier value of 0h is a valid configuration for the reservations feature.
-However, reservations and registrations associated with a host identifier of 0h do not persist across a Controller Level Reset since a host that uses a Host Identifier of 0h is treated as a different host after a Controller Level Reset.
+However, reservations and registrations associated with a Host Identifier of 0h do not persist across a Controller Level Reset since a host that uses a Host Identifier of 0h is treated as a different host after a Controller Level Reset.

-5.21.1.19.2NVMe over Fabrics Implementations
+5.21.1.26.2NVMe over Fabrics Implementations

 The Host Identifier is a mandatory feature in NVMe over Fabrics implementations.
 The Host Identifier shall be an extended 128-bit Host Identifier.
 The Host Identifier shall be set to a non-zero value in the Fabrics Connect command.
 The Host Identifier shall not be modified.
-A Set Features command specifying the Host Identifier Feature shall be aborted with a status of Command Sequence Error.
+A Set Features command specifying the Host

+Identifier Feature shall be aborted with a status of Command Sequence Error.
 A Get Features command specifying the Host Identifier Feature shall return the value set in the Fabrics Connect command.

-5.21.1.20 Reservation Notification Mask (Feature Identifier 82h), (Optional2)
+5.21.1.27 Reservation Notification Mask (Feature Identifier 82h), (Optional2)

 This Feature controls the masking of reservation notifications on a per namespace basis.
 A Reservation Notification log page is created whenever a reservation notification occurs on a namespace and the corresponding reservation notification type is not masked on that namespace by this Feature.
 If reservations are supported by the controller, then this Feature shall be supported.
-The attributes are indicated in Command Dword 11.
+The attributes are specified in Command Dword 11.

 A Set Features command that uses a namespace ID other than FFFFFFFh modifies the reservation notification mask for the corresponding namespace only.
 A Set Features command that uses a namespace ID of FFFFFFFh modifies the reservation notification mask of all namespaces that are attached to the controller and that support reservations.
 A Get Features command that uses a namespace ID other than FFFFFFFh returns the reservation notification mask for the corresponding namespace.
-A Get Features command that uses a namespace ID of FFFFFFFh should be aborted with status Invalid Field in Command.
+A Get Features command that uses a namespace ID of FFFFFFFh returns the reservation notification mask for the corresponding namespace.
+A Get Features command that uses a namespace ID of FFFFFFFh returns the reservation of FFFFFFFh should be aborted with status Invalid Field in Command.
 If a Set Features command or a Get Features command attempts to access the Reservation Notification Mask on a namespace that does not support reservations or is invalid, then that command is aborted with status Invalid Field in Command.

-If a Get Features command successfully completes for this Feature, the attributes specified in Figure 166 are returned in Dword 0 of the completion queue entry for that command.
+If a Get Features command successfully completes for this Feature, the attributes specified in Figure 323 are returned in Dword 0 of the completion queue entry for that command.